xianlinbox/daily_practise/aws-solution-architect/Deployment.md

 no need SSH, it is an api call
 Session manager provide a secure ssh between ec2 to local device
 OpsCenter: create opsitem then SSM automation run command to fix it Patch Manager:define patchbaseline, then run on all the services.
-Apply to both windows and linux
+Apply to both windows and linux: AWS-RunPatchBaseline

 # Cloud Map